Minter blockchain

 Check hijacking protection

-TODO: describe algorithm
+TODO: describe algo

 How to issue a Minter Check

-You will need to fill a form:
+You will need to fill out a form:

-- Nonce - unique "id" of the check.
+- Nonce - unique "id" of the check;

-- Coin ID - ID of coin.
+- Coin ID - id of coin;

-- Gas coin - ID of a coin to pay fee.
+- Gas coin - id of a coin to pay fee;

-- Value - amount of coins.
+- Value - amount;

-How to cash a Minter Check
+How to redeem a Minter Check

 - Check itself